 Pros of Outsourcing

 Overall, outsourcing is a cost-effective solution for accessing talent on-demand.
-Meanwhile, hiring in-house is the best way to retain collaborative talent.
+Meanwhile, hiring in-house can be a better way to retain collaborative talent.

 Cons of Hiring In-House Vs. Outsourcing

-Though hiring in-house and outsourcing both have their perks, there are significant downsides to each as well.
+Though hiring in-house and outsourcing both have their advantages, there are significant downsides to each as well.
 Consider these factors when determining which option is right for you.

 Cons of Hiring In-House

 Hiring in-house is an expensive option that may not be worth it for many hiring needs.
 However, you need to weigh the costs against the communication challenges that may come with outsourcing.

 How to Decide if You Should Outsource or Hire in House